 Not only is she passionate about music but she is committed to helping others heal their body, mind and spirit.
 She has been married to Jim since 1976 and they have 4 sons and 6 beautiful grandchildren.
 One of Jeanine’s mottos is: “Forward With Faith”.

 Melanie Mumme earned her bachelor’s degree in web development in 2012, but the performing arts are her true passion.
 She has been performing in choirs, musicals and local bands her whole life.
 Melanie participated in the Ambassadors of Music program, in the summer of 2001, where she had the opportunity to rehearse and perform with a superlative staff of Utah music educators.
 The tour included music performances in 7 different European countries, in historic chapels, cathedrals and public parks.
 She now shares her love of music with her two sons, who are both learning to play the drums, guitar and piano.
-She formed a family band, Melanie and the Constellations, to give her boys opportunities to perform in public, easing stage fright at an early age, and creating beautiful memories for them.
+She also formed a family band to give her boys opportunities to perform in public, creating beautiful memories for them.
 Melanie is excited to be a part of the Wasatch Music Alliance as a Board Member and Webmaster, as well as the Wasatch Show Band as a vocalist.

 Randal Brady currently serves as Director of Bands at Westlake High School in Saratoga Springs, Utah where he directs the marching band, three concert ensembles, and two jazz bands.
 During his time at Westlake the band has continued its tradition of high achievement by performing as a finalist in the Bands of America St. George Regional (2018), receiving Superior ratings at two Music For All Western Regional Concert Band Festivals (2019, 2020), qualifying for State Jazz Band Festival (2020), and performing at the Bands of America San Antonio Super Regional in San Antonio, TX (2019).
 Mr. Brady was award 2019-2020 Teacher of The Year by the Westlake High School PTSA.